About the Miller Center

-The Miller Center is a nonpartisan institute that seeks to expand understanding of the presidency, policy, and political history, providing critical insights for the nation’s governance challenges.
+The Miller Center is a nonpartisan affiliate of the University of Virginia that specializes in presidential scholarship, public policy, and political history and strives to apply the lessons of history to the nation’s most pressing contemporary governance challenges.
 Based at the University of Virginia, with offices in Charlottesville and in Washington, D.C., the Miller Center is committed to work grounded in rigorous scholarship and advanced through civil discourse.
 Gerald L. Baliles, 65th governor of Virginia and former chairman of the board of PBS, has served as director and CEO of the Miller Center since April 2006.

 “History.
 Policy.
 Impact.”

 Thomas Jefferson’s vision was for the University of Virginia to play a role in serving and advancing American democracy.
 In an age of sound bites, short-term fixes, and heightened partisanship, the Miller Center accordingly works to understand the powerful course of events to date and to provide historical insights for the policymaking challenges the country faces today.
 These insights put today’s policy debates in perspective, and point toward a framework for practical, lasting solutions in a time when sound nonpartisan thinking grounded in history is certainly needed.
 In providing insight into the institutions and issues that define our times, the Miller Center engages in four chief types of work: